laidlaw42/BAM_scripts/README.md

 ## Overview

-This Python script interacts with the NSW Bionet API to retrieve datasets related to vegetation classifications.
-It specifically targets the PCT Definition, Growth Form Group, and PCT Benchmarks entity sets from [BioNet](https://data.bionet.nsw.gov.au/biosvcapp/odata).
+These Python script interacts with the NSW Bionet API to retrieve datasets related to vegetation classifications.
+It specifically targets PCT Definition, Growth Form Group, and PCT Benchmarks entity sets from [BioNet](https://data.bionet.nsw.gov.au/biosvcapp/odata) with changes and updates to come.

 ## Functionality

-The script performs the following tasks:
+The scripts performs the following tasks:

 1. **API Interaction**: It sends an HTTP GET request to the NSW Bionet API to fetch the dataset associated with the "VegetationClassification_PCTGrowthForm" entity set.